-As Adelle explains: "There is a good mix of modules that are purposefully designed to fulfil your interests in work that takes place infront of and/or behind the camera.
-It remains important to explore all opportunities that this industry affords, hence why we offer eclectic modules that allow you to create a ‘pick ‘n’ mix’ course or a more bespoke route.
-Our vision is to offer our students a robust experience of all avenues into screen performance; production, scriptwriting, editing, camera-work, performance, actor-training, directing and producing".
+As Adelle explains: "There is a good mix of modules that are purposefully designed to fulfil your interests in work that takes place in front of and/or behind the camera.
+It remains important to explore all opportunities that this industry affords.
+Our vision is to offer our students a robust experience of all avenues into screen performance; production, scriptwriting, editing, camerawork, performance, actor-training, directing and producing".

 “Getting experience is extremely valuable to students, especially those trying to break into the industry,” explains Adelle.
 “We work with real clients.
-For example, on our TV Drama projects module we work with Northumbria Police on a live client brief and students are asked to produce films for awareness and training purposes that are used within the policing industry.
+For example, we work with Northumbria Police on a live client brief and students are asked to produce films for awareness and training purposes that are used within the policing industry."

 For any performance student, it is crucial to have a city on your doorstep which offers you plenty of opportunities.
-Here in Sunderland, the Arts and Cultures scene is growing at an exponential rate, giving you every chance to get out and showcase your skills to the wider public.
-Adelle continues: "We’ve already got the Empire Theatre and the National Glass Centre as cultural hubs, but the city is also opening up the Old Fire Station in town as a cultural venue and theatre, with Dance City and Live Theatre having residency here.
+Here in Sunderland, the arts and culture scene is growing at an exponential rate, giving you every chance to get out and showcase your skills to the wider public.
+Adelle continues: "We’ve already got the Empire Theatre and the National Glass Centre as cultural hubs, but the city has also recently opened up the old Fire Station in town as a cultural venue and theatre, with Dance City and Live Theatre having residency here.
 There is a lot to be excited about!”

-Ensuring that the university is right for your development is vital.
-Adelle’s final piece of advice is clear – make sure that the university is a good fit for you.
+Ensuring that a university is right for your development is vital.
+Adelle’s final piece of advice is clear – make sure that the university you're looking at is a good fit for you.
 “The best advice I can give would be to come and see us in advance of starting your course here.
 It’s as much about you auditioning us as it is about us auditioning you."